lim147/CS1XA3/Assign3/README.md

 ```

 Note:

 When try to parse some expressions, the body part of the advanced functions (exp, log, ln, sin, cos) has to be the simple expressions (expressions only composed of +, *, value, variable), or it could get into an infinite recursive parsing state.

 ## ExprTest

-The module contains test cases and quickCheck methods over the 5 modules above.
+The module contains test cases and quickCheck methods over the functions defined in `ExprDiff` and `ExprVector` modules.

-To see the specific properties of quickCheck, check the file `quickCheck.txt`.
+To see the specific properties of quickCheck, check the file `QuickCheckProp.log`.

  ## References
  - [Allen Chen's work](https://github.com/chenc118/CS1XA3/blob/master/Assign3/ExprDiff.hs)

     get the idea from his `ShoeHornFloating` class to make some calculating functions available to all Num type.

  - [Abstract Nonsense](https://nodejs.org/) by Benjamin Kovach
  - [Symbolic Algebra](https://github.com/mrkgnao/pebble) by Soham Chowdhury
  - [Algo](https://github.com/neu-rah/algo) by Rui Azevedo

-###### Copyright Meijing Li @ 2018
+##### Copyright Meijing Li @ 2018